General inquiries: [email protected]

 In her dream house she would hang Richard Diebenkorn’s Ocean Park series and in the garden, sculptures by Henry Moore.

-Lee Roscoe’s journalistic pieces have appeared in every Cape Cod newspaper and magazine and in some regional and national publications, subjects varying—arts, environment, news and even poetry.
-She’s a Massachusetts-state-commended environmentalist and taught natural history for years, was awarded numerous grants for that—and was a Woods Hole Ocean Science Journalism fellow.
+Lee Roscoe is the author of the new book Wampanoag Art for the Ages, Traditional and Transitional, the first and only book of its kind, and vetted by three tribal elders.
+Her journalistic pieces have appeared in every Cape Cod newspaper and magazine and in some regional and national publications, subjects varying—arts, environment, news and even poetry.
+She’s a Massachusetts-state-commended environmentalist and taught natural history for years, and was awarded numerous grants for that work—and was a Woods Hole Ocean Science Journalism fellow.

-She’s is also a theater pro who acted off-Broadway and in independent films—describing some in “The Cinema of Norman Mailer” (Bloomsbury Press).
+She’s also an award winning Playwright.
+She wrote and directed the film Dreams From a Planet in Peril (formerly Four Plays for a Planet in Peril).
+One of the four short films, The Warning, (in which Lee also acted) premiered at the 10th Anniversary Chelsea Film Festival in New York recently and the whole premiered at the Cape Cod Museum of Art, March 31st, 2023.
+Roscoe acted off-Broadway and in independent films—describing some in “The Cinema of Norman Mailer” (Bloomsbury Press).
 Her plays have appeared at the Living Theatre in NYC, the Provincetown Theater and in Boston.
 Her original radio drama “The Mooncusser’s Tale” is available as a podcast at womr.org.
-It received a Massachusetts (town of Brewster) Cultural Council grant.
+Some of her work has been supported by the Massachusetts Cultural Council.

-Her unpublished book “Circle Dances, Animals, and Previews” written for children, teens and adults, features some of her funky drawings.
-She sometimes paints for fun, and she designed the Instant Dress, the U.S.’s first multi-use modular clothing when she was in her 20s.
+She sometimes paints for fun, and she designed the Instant Dress, the U.S.’s first multi-use modular, single seam and no sew clothing when she was in her 20s.
 (It was featured in Life and New York magazine and in her book “Wrap Yourself a Designer Dress” which is still in F.I.T.’s library.)

 Marguerite Serkin writes primarily poetry, with forays into fiction and journalism.
 Her poems have appeared in On The Edge and Forum, and she is currently the editor of vermontwriters.org.